Glenunga International High School: History

+The former Glenunga International High School logo was replaced from 2022 with a new brand image.

 In 2013, development began for a new $10 million building to accommodate the growing number of students.
 This new building was accompanied by the renovation of the Music, Sciences and Art departments, as well as a new library.
 The development upgrades were completed in 2014.

 In 2020, the construction for new buildings including technology facilities, science labs and classrooms began.
 The total cost of the new plan is roughly $32 million.
 The construction was completed at the start of 2022 for the introduction of year 7s into the school, which fully opened to students and staff in mid-Term 1.

-In 2025 a series of email threats were made to the principal, Wendy Johnson.
+In 2025 a series of email threats were made to the principal, Wendy Johnson OAM.
 Such threats caused a temporary rise in security surrounding the school and prompted police investigation.

 Student life

 Glenunga International High School hosts an array of extracurricular groups, all of which are student-run.
 These include special-interest clubs, a variety of community service organisations, as well as various sporting teams.
 Glenunga has numerous student-led clubs, which include the crocheting, chess, K-Pop, and philosophy clubs, amongst others.

 Glenunga International High School has an extensive student leadership model, which gives any student the opportunity to make change within the school community.
 This includes the Learner, International Mindedness, and Wellbeing Councils, student driven bodies who co-ordinate events and a number of other responsibilities.